Casino Air vs. 100% Outside Air

 Tobacco smoke is made up of tar, nicotine, paper ash, VOC’s, chemicals, and carcinogens.
 These byproducts require engineered remediation in either the design stage of the property or in retrofit applications where the original mechanical design of the casino floor has failed and tobacco smoke and odor complaints are prevalent.

-To make sure you understand the 100% outside air design, this is what happens.
-The air handlers (AHU’s) are over sized by the ME’s by as much as 100%.
+In a 100% outside air design, the air handlers (AHU’s) are over sized by the ME’s by as much as 100%.
 None of the conditioned air in the casino is recirculated back into the space.
 All of the 70 degree conditioned air is exhausted out of the building.
 The AHU’s and chillers work 24/7 to heat and cool the casino to 70 degrees, even in the early morning hours when the casino is basically empty.
-Talk about an energy hog, wow!
 It will cost nearly twice as much to operate this casino as it would using Casino Air technology in the specifications.
 It will also cost you twice as much up front to purchase the 100% outside air HVAC package than it would if Casino Air technology was specified.
 We’ve been called to solve odor problems in casinos with this design, within a year of opening their doors.

 It gets worse.
 As the wheels plug, no energy is recovered.
 In fact, it takes more energy to operate the equipment because the plugged wheels create a large pressure drop that puts more demand on the AHU’s and chillers to maintain temperature.
 It’s a vicious circle and only the power company wins.

 Eventually the 100% outside air design will fail.
 The energy wheels will plug.
 Contaminated air from the casino floor will hit the plugged wheels and cross contaminate the supply air.
 There will come a time when the casino will start to stink and you can’t keep temperature in the building unless you recirculate conditioned air.
 If you have chillers you will last longer but eventually you will have no redundancy.
-We are not dreaming this up.
 We see it every day.

-Create a completely controlled environment on the casino floor totally void of tobacco smoke and odor.
+- Create a casino floor totally void of tobacco smoke and odor

-Allow you to re-circulate 50% or more of the conditioned air back onto the casino floor generating hundreds of thousands of dollars in energy savings.
+- Re-circulate 50% or more of the conditioned air and enjoy hundreds of thousands of dollars in energy savings